-As Senior Vice President of Marketing and Platforms, Ingrid Kambe is responsible for global marketing and product strategy and execution and at Fidelis Cybersecurity.
+As Senior Vice President of Products and Marketing, Ingrid Kambe is responsible for global marketing, and product strategy and execution at Fidelis Cybersecurity.
 Her team helps bring cloud, XDR, network,...
 Read More

 Data is the lifeblood of an organization, and the primary target for the most advanced cyber adversaries.